 In 2013, the anti-gay part of Montana’s archaic “crime against nature” law was repealed, but the zoosexual part was NOT repealed.
 The same is true for Virginia: in 2014, the anti-gay part of Virginia’s crime against nature law was repealed, but the zoosexual part was NOT repealed.
 This shows just how much prejudice, bigotry and intolerance people still have against zoosexuality — that they are willing to keep a draconian, onerous, archaic, irrational law on the books just to persecute people for their sexual orientation.

-The fact that 38 U.S. states have banned zoosexuality is extremely upsetting.
+The fact that 39 U.S. states have banned zoosexuality is extremely upsetting and profoundly disturbing.
 ALL laws banning ethical zoosexual activity need to repealed; but it will be an uphill battle for zoosexual advocates, especially since there are no openly zoosexual lobbyist groups.
 In addition, the United States does not have a large and powerful pro-zoosexual rights organization which (if it existed) would fight to repeal anti-zoosexual laws.
 Until such measures are taken, zoosexuals living in America will continue to live in secrecy and fear.
-Right now, 71% of U.S. states and territories have discriminatory and unconstitutional anti-zoosexual laws which unjustly criminalize the lifestyles of many hundreds of thousands of people.
+Right now, 72% of U.S. states and territories have discriminatory and unconstitutional anti-zoosexual laws which unjustly criminalize the lifestyles of many hundreds of thousands of people.
 Thankfully, there is at least one state in each U.S. region which allows zoosexual activity (but unfortunately there aren’t many of them).

 Because of this, it is wise to figure out states have anti-zoosexuality laws, which states enforce those laws, which states don’t have any anti-zoosexual laws, and which states are like Ohio and don’t have any anti-zoosexual laws but arrest people anyway: